Putin says Russia wants a buffer zone in Ukraine's Kharkiv but has no plans to capture the city

 KYIV, Ukraine (AP) — Russian President Vladimir Putin said Friday that Moscow's offensive in Ukraine's northeastern Kharkiv region aims to create a buffer zone but has no plans to capture the city.

-Putin’s comments on a trip to China were his first on the offensive launched on May 10, which opened a new front in the war and displaced thousands of Ukrainians within few days.
-It came hours after a massive Ukrainian drone attack on Russian-occupied Crimea early Friday caused power cutoffs in the city of Sevastopol while damaging aircraft and fuel storage at an airbase.
-In southern Russia, Russian authorities said the attack also set a refinery ablaze.
+Putin's comments on a trip to China were his first on the offensive launched on May 10, which opened a new front in the war and displaced thousands of Ukrainians within few days.
+It came hours after a massive Ukrainian drone attack on the Russia-occupied Crimean Peninsula early Friday caused power cutoffs in the city of Sevastopol after an earlier attack damaged aircraft and fuel storage at an airbase.
+In southern Russia, Russian authorities said the attack on Friday also set a refinery ablaze.

-Speaking to reporters Friday on a visit to Harbin, China, Putin said that Moscow launched attacks in the Kharkiv region in response to the Ukrainian shelling of Russia’s Belgorod region.
+Moscow launched attacks in the Kharkiv region in response to Ukrainian shelling of Russia's Belgorod region, Putin told reporters Friday on a visit to Harbin, China.

-“I have said publicly that if it continues we will be forced to create a security zone, a sanitary zone,” he said.
+“I have said publicly that if it continues, we will be forced to create a security zone, a sanitary zone,” he said.
+“That's what we are doing.”

 Putin said that Russian troops were “advancing daily according to plan" and said that there were no plans to capture Kharkiv, for now.